w3f/polkadot-wiki-old/docs/polkadot/learn/basics.md

 Parachains - Pieces of web assembly code that tells you how to validate the blocks (raw bytes).

-Instatiation of pluggable consensus that follows the relay chain.
+Instantiation of plugable consensus that follows the relay chain.
 It knows how to run another blockchain node internally (a light client) and follow the relay chain.

-Extends the substrate runtime already into a polkadot validation compatible runtime.
+Extends the substrate runtime already into a Polkadot validation compatible runtime.
 Typical block authorship has some key difference to Polkadot parachains.